weidongxu-microsoft/java-sdk-docs/tracing.md

 The Azure SDK for Java enables tracing in all client libraries by simply including a dependency on the [OpenTelemetery](https://opentelemetry.io/)-based `azure-core-tracing-opentelemetry` [plugin](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/core/azure-core-tracing-opentelemetry#azure-tracing-opentelemetry-client-library-for-java).
 OpenTelemetry is a popular open-source observability framework for generating, capturing, and collecting telemetry data for cloud-native software.

-## Key concepts

-### Trace
+There are two key concepts related to tracing: **span** and **trace**.
+A span represents a single operation in a trace.
+A span could be representative of an HTTP request, a remote procedure call (RPC), a database query, or even the path that a code takes.
 A trace is a tree of spans showing the path of work through a system.
 A trace on its own is distinguishable by a unique 16 byte sequence called a TraceID.

-### Span

-A span represents a single operation in a trace.
-A span could be representative of an HTTP request, a remote procedure call (RPC), a database query, or even the path that a code takes.

-## Configure Tracer
+Further details on these concepts, and how they relate to OpenTelemetry can be found on the [OpenTelemetry Documentation](https://opentelemetry.io/docs/) site.

+## Enabling tracing in Azure SDK for Java

-To enable tracing for the client libraries, developers will have to add the `azure-core-tracing-opentelemetry` plugin and `opentelemetry-sdk` package dependency to their application.
+Enabling tracing for all Azure Java client libraries is simple: all developers need to do is add the `azure-core-tracing-opentelemetry` and `opentelemetry-sdk` dependencies to their application.
+For example, in Maven we would see the following:

 ```xml
 <dependency>